ballsystemlord/freeaeskype/README.md

 Remember, the volume is raised on the sending side.
 So if your partner is sending to low a level for your liking your partner will have to raise it herself.

+PS: You will be asked for your secret key pass pharse twice.
+This is perfectly normal.